macloo/python-adv-web-apps/jupyter_cheat_sheet.md

 jupyter notebook
 ```

 Everything else happens *in your web browser.* Choose the file you want to open from the list there.
-If the file isn't there yet, you can use the Mac Finder or Windows File Explorer to drag it into the folder in the usual way.
+If the file isn’t there yet, you can use the Mac Finder or Windows File Explorer to drag it into the folder in the usual way.

 <img src="images/jupyter_in_browser.png" alt="Jupyter in the browser" width="75%">